 - Alief Bissonnet – 13803 Bissonnet, 77083

-The following are requirements that must be submitted by the due date given by the clinical instructor.
+The following include requirements that must be submitted prior to enrollment or by the due date given by the clinical instructor.

-Students who have not submitted all required documents by requested date may be required to repeat a lecture/lab class for clinical eligibility.
+Students who have not submitted all required documents by the requested date will be required to repeat a lecture and/or lab class for clinical eligibility.

 - Drug Screen through Lab Corp, $35

-You must use the form which will be provided by your instructor.
+Students must use the form provided by the instructor.

-- Uniform scrubs must be worn during clinical and class
+- Uniform scrubs must be worn during labs and clinical

 - Current immunizations (see below)